-We provide two environments.
-A sandbox (pre-prod) environment for clients to integrate and test the APIs and a production environment for going live with your integration.
+We provide a production environment with trial access.
+You can use the trial API key to integrate and test the APIs and use the production key for going live with your integration.

 Atlas uses conventional HTTP response codes to indicate the success or failure of an API request.
 In general: Codes in the 2xx range indicate success.
 Codes in the 4xx range indicate an error that failed given the information provided (e.g., a required parameter was missing or invalid).
 Codes in the 5xx range indicate an error with our backend AWS servers.